My Cat Ate a Pothos Plant What Should I Do?

 Has your cat eaten a pothos plant?
 Are you worried the pothos will make your cat sick?
 If so, then you’ve come to the right place.
 It’s scary when our cats eat something they shouldn’t.

-In this article, we’ve put together some information about the pothos and whether or not it can make your cat sick.
+In this article, we’ve put together some information about pothos plants, and whether or not they can make your cat sick.
 Let’s get started!

 What is a Pothos Plant?

-A pothos plant is a popular houseplant found in many homes.
+A pothos plant (Epipremnum aureum) is a popular houseplant found in many homes.
 You may hear it referred to as the golden pothos, devil’s ivy, taro vine, or ivy arum.
 These plants are extremely popular as houseplants because they’re easy to care for.
-The plants are even forgiving if you forget to water them occasionally.

 Sometimes cats are drawn to these and other houseplants.
 Some cats like to bat the leaves around, while others may try to nibble on the plant.
 No one is sure why kitties choose to eat the plant.

 Pothos plants are toxic to cats (and dogs) if eaten.
-Thankfully, the plant usually isn’t toxic enough to kill a cat.
+Thankfully, the toxic plant usually isn’t dangerous enough to kill a cat.

 Symptoms of Pothos Plant Ingestion in Cats